|

 This point in consolidation may signal an impending move, but wait further

+until you see which direction.
 When boxes begin to diverge from a consolidation period, increased trading

 activity (sometimes more of a frenzy) stimulated by the forces of fear and greed begins